Strategic Intelligence Briefing · Prepared for the Condor Software leadership teamIndependent research by BioCreative Strategies

 How this got built.

-The same SaaS principles Condor applies to clinical financial intelligence — APIs at every layer, audit trails end-to-end, deterministic outputs, source traceability — applied to the GTM intelligence layer.
+The same AI engineering principles Condor applies to clinical financial intelligence — APIs at every layer, audit trails end-to-end, deterministic outputs, source traceability — applied to the GTM intelligence layer.
 Multi-tenant where it should be, single-tenant where it has to be.
+The same pipeline that produced this briefing is the one that powers everything below.

 01